PostgREST/plmustache/README.md

 # plmustache

-A PostgreSQL extension that provides a language handler for [Mustache](https://mustache.github.io/) templates.
+A PostgreSQL extension that provides a language handler for [Mustache](https://mustache.github.io/) templates using https://gitlab.com/jobol/mustach.

 ## Roadmap